 “Reality catches up with us all,” sighed her mother.

 “It’s just a pet.
-One of many,” replied Juanita’s Dad.
+With so many, shellfiget soon enough,” replied Juanita’s Dad.

 The back screen door groaned.
 Both parents looked at each other.
 Always they were bound to the unspoken rule.
 Parents must be seen and not heard.
-At least not in front of the children.
+And never in front of the children.

 A click of heels announced itself.
 A pink tutu swayed first side to side then up and down.
 A moppet curl appeared as if from nowhere.

-In leapt Juanita.
+In swept Juanita.
 She skipped lightly, her face beaming, her voice joyous.